 This is the time of year when the Divisions and Camps should be "on the boom."
 It is also a period in affairs of the Nation when interest in our Order is easily acoused.
 May your Division gain in strength and numbers and in its

-usefulness in the great cause of patriotism, is the earnest wish of your Commander-in-Chief.
+May your Division gain in strength and numbers and in its usefulness in the great cause of patriotism, is the earnest wish of your Commander-in-Chief.